Roof Shingles: 7 Critical Mistakes Roofing Contractors Make (And How to Avoid Them)

 Signs of inadequate ventilation include:

-- Ice dams forming in winter
+- Ice dams form in winter

 - High energy bills due to heat retention